MortlMcCrisis/DanceNetwork/backend/ArchitectureDecisionLog.md

 - There are two type of endpoints for every ressource:
   - The "open" endpoints in the path "/api/open"
   - The "closed" endpoints which can be called with keycloak authentification in the path "/api/closed"
+- Always return a ResponseEntity and not a dto itself

 Data Loading
 ------------